Wild rice: Species

 Texas wild rice is in danger of extinction due to pollution and loss of suitable habitat in its limited range.
-The pollen of Texas wild rice can only travel about 30 inches away from a parent plant.
+The pollen of Texas wild rice can only travel about 30 in away from a parent plant.
 If a receptive female flower receives no pollen, no seeds are produced.
 Manchurian wild rice has almost disappeared from the wild in its native range, but has been accidentally introduced into the wild in New Zealand and is considered an invasive species there.

 The genomes of northern and Manchurian wild rices have been sequenced.
-There appears to be a whole-genome duplication after the genus split from Oryza.
+There appears to be a whole genome duplication after the genus split from Oryza.